thisisrandy/igo/README.md

 <p align="center"><img alt="igo screenshot" src="https://github.com/thisisrandy/igo-frontend/blob/main/screenshot.png" /></p>

-This is the backend (game server) code for a browser-based [igo](<https://en.wikipedia.org/wiki/Go_(game)>) (囲碁, go) application, which you can play [here](https://playigo.herokuapp.com).
+This is the backend (game and AI servers) code for a browser-based [igo](<https://en.wikipedia.org/wiki/Go_(game)>) (囲碁, go) application, which you can play [here](https://playigo.herokuapp.com).
 Note that hosting is on the [heroku](heroku.com) [free